-Lesotho came into being as a mountainous sanctuary against the political turmoil and violence that has hit other areas of the continent.
+To some, Lesotho is a mountainous sanctuary when compared to the political turmoil and violence that has hit other areas on the African continent.
 It has managed to maintain its independence but has sometimes struggled in the shadow of surrounding South Africa.
 Poverty is deeply entrenched, with almost half of the population living below the poverty line.

-The urban centres are increasingly dangerous but Lesotho's inspiring rural landscapes mean there's little reason to hang around town.
+The urban centers are increasingly dangerous, but Lesotho's inspiring rural landscapes mean there's little reason to hang around town.

-Tourism is strong but still developing, however the people are incredibly friendly and the pace of life is enticingly relaxed, making it a promising holiday destination for cautious travellers.
+Tourism is strong but still developing, however the people are incredibly friendly and the pace of life is enticingly relaxed, making it a promising holiday destination for cautious travelers.

 Most people visiting will just be passing through the cities on their way to one of Lesotho's beautiful farm lodges.
 Even so, urban crime is probably the biggest issue for tourists.
 The threat of crime in the capital Maseru is considered critical by the US department of state.
 Nearby border towns of Maputsoe and Hlotse are not much better.